tmgthb/Autonomous-Agents/README.md

 [Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/abs/2312.11865)

+- Plays Starcraft 2 better than an average player by using Chain of Summarization (CoS), python-sc2 and TextStarCraft II-environment (Observation-to-Text Adapter: and Text-to-Action Adapter).
 - Chain of Summarization (CoS): Improves LLMs capability to extract / analyze information using two compnents: Single-frame summarization and Multi-frame summarization.
-- Plays Starcraft 2 better than an average player by using Chain of Summarization (CoS), python-sc2 and TextStarCraft II-environment.
 - TextStarCraft II-environment processes game information into textual format for LLM model defining macro-actions and a rule-based method for micro-actions
+- System prompt includes: Situation Overview, Situation Analysis, Strategic Planning, Opponent Strategy, Analysis, Strategic Recommendations, Decision-Making rocess.
+- Reduces 10x the need of LLM API calls and improves strategic, analytical and judging capabilities.

 ---